 How much does the FE exam cost?

-This question must constantly be revolving around in your mind if you have decided to take the FE exam.
+This question must constantly revolve around your mind if you decide to take the FE exam.

 If so, then you have come to the right place!